About the event

 The terrain of Drummer Hill can vary from technical single track to old jeep roads.
 And seeing that the term “hill” is in the race name, you can expect that there will be a fair amount of elevation change.
 I can’t express enough that this is a trail race on technical terrain.
 This is not paved.
 This is not renovated rail trail.
 This is not for whiners.
 This is the woods, where there are a lot of rocks, roots, fallen trees, stream crossings, scenic beauty, and if you’re lucky, some nice wildlife sightings.

 Awards: We'll have the classic DHTR drumsticks again… And most likely a raffle, too.

 All race distances will start EXACTLY at 8am.
-Participants have until 6pm to complete their chosen distance... or maybe longer.
-I'm pretty reasonable.
+Participants need to start their last lap by 3:15.

 Also to be noted this year: There will be no refunds or deferrals.
 The proceeds from this race help Scores Running Club provide for youth runner initiatives and local youth running scholarships.

 Parking will be at Fuller Elementary School, 422 Elm St, Keene, NH 03431 and the race start is just a short walk away on Drummer Rd.
 Please, no parking on Drummer Rd as we would like to keep all the neighbors on the street happy!

 For those who would like, drop bags for all your gear may be brought to the start/finish area to access between laps.
 Port-a-potties will also be available at the start/finish area as well.